MitchellGleason/Final-Project/README.md

 After analysing US Adidas Sales Data, few visualizations have been created using Tableau.csv file.
 Here is a [link]() to Tableau Public which has few worksheets regarding data analysis.
 - Number of Sales data has been plotted against each retailer to analyse which retailer has the highest number of sales, and it is found that Foot Locker has the highest number [Number of Sales per retailer]().
+- Comparison was drawn between Number of Sales vs Total Sales to analyse the relation between two factors for each State in US.
+High number of sales doesn't have a direct relation with High Total Sale.
+Even though, number of Sale is high, some states are lacking behind others even with total sales amount[Number of Sales vs Total Sales].